MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!-- Scan_DisableScanningNetworkFiles-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting allows you to configure scanning for network files.
-It is recommended that you do not enable this setting.
+It's recommended that you don't enable this setting.

 - If you enable this setting, network files will be scanned.

-- If you disable or do not configure this setting, network files will not be scanned.
+- If you disable or don't configure this setting, network files won't be scanned.
 <!-- Scan_DisableScanningNetworkFiles-Description-End -->

 <!-- Scan_DisableScanningNetworkFiles-Editable-Begin -->